-During UCLA’s first hundred years, Bruin accomplishments have been abundant: Alumnus Ralph Bunche ’27 was the first person of color to win the Nobel Peace Prize.
-Alumnus and faculty member Paul Terasaki developed the tissue-matching test that makes organ transplants possible.
+UCLA’s first 100 years have given rise to innumerable Bruin accomplishments.
+Alumnus Ralph Bunche ’27 became the first person of color to win the Nobel Peace Prize.
+Alumnus and faculty member Paul Terasaki ’50, M.A. ’52, Ph.D. ’56 developed the tissue-matching test that makes organ transplants possible.
 Dr. Dennis Slamon developed the first genetically targeted breast cancer treatment.
-The Internet was born when Professor Leonard Kleinrock sent the first message via ARPANET.

 Your Gift May Be Tax Deductible

 Share This Fund: